kumbayo/heap-dump-tool/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.paypal/heap-dump-tool/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.paypal/heap-dump-tool)

-Heap Dump Tool can capture and, more importantly, sanitize sensitive data from Java heap dumps.
+Heap Dump Tool can sanitize sensitive data from Java heap dumps.
 Sanitization is accomplished by replacing field values in the heap dump file with zero values.
 Heap dump can then be more freely shared freely and analyzed.

 A typical scenario is when a heap dump needs to be sanitized before it can be given to another person or moved to a different